 The snow monkeys are something of a treasure, not just to the people of Nagano but to all of Japan.
 These beautiful animals roam freely not just in Jigokudani Monkey Park, but indeed all across rural Nagano.
 This writer even saw one swaggering along the side of the highway one night on his way home!
 With their distinctive silvery gray fur, bright red faces and playful nature, these gorgeous creatures really must be seen to be believed.
-They are perhaps best known however, not for their appearance, but for their love of Onsen Hot springs.
+They are perhaps best known however, not for their appearance, but for their love of ‘onsen’ (natural hot springs).
 The monkeys of Jigokudani Snow Monkey Park love nothing better than a long soak in these natural baths to escape the harsh cold of Nagano’s long winter.
 In this regard, they are unique.
 To truly understand the beauty of these animals, once must experience them in person.
-A visit to the snow monkey park is just one of the highlights of our guided tours.

 14 / HISTORIC OBUSE & HOKUSAI / all year round